Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 Here’s another example of a late-winter enquiry I received about potted figs coming out of dormancy early:

 “My fig trees are growing, what should I do?”
+That was the question my neighbour David asked during a late-March phone call.

 The Challenge